12 Fun and Frugal Ways to Connect with Your Children

 9. Sunday Breakfast

-A cooked breakfast one day a week where we don’t have to rush off and can enjoy the morning has been amazing.
+A cooked breakfast one day a week, when you don’t have to rush off and can enjoy the morning, can be amazing.

 It doesn’t need to be long or elaborate but it does need to be consistent.